-For those that go ahead to purchase a subscription, the only real choice is to subscribe monthly (opens in new tab) or annually (opens in new tab).
+For those that go ahead to purchase a subscription, the only real choice is to subscribe monthly or annually.
 The monthly cost is $29.99 per month when taken on a month to month basis, or $19.99 per month when the plan is paid on an annual basis, for a 33% savings.

 The above plan is for an individual.
 There are also enterprise plans offered, which require contact with the company for pricing details.
 The website states that over 13,000 organizations worldwide use LinkedIn Learning.

 While the Sales Department for LinkedIn Learning gets a prominently displayed toll free number, the Support Department does not get the same treatment.
 There is a support link, and it takes you to the page above.
 From here, a Support Ticket can be generated.
 There is also a prompt to “Sign In” for better support, although it is not clear what the actual benefit is.
 There are also some predone help topics, as seen above, that include things such as “Billing Information for LinkedIn Learning.”

 We are missing direct phone support, a chat box, and a direct email.
 We also did not find any eBooks, whitepapers, or streaming videos for help.